-- Students charged (charged means a petition or warrant has been filed or is pending against the student) with an offense relating to the Commonwealth's laws, or a violation of School Board policies on weapons, alcohol, drugs, or intentional injury to another person; - Students found guilty or not innocent of an offense relating to the Commonwealth's laws on weapons, alcohol or drugs, or of a crime that resulted in or could have resulted in injury to others, or for which the disposition ordered by a court is required to be disclosed to the Superintendent/designee pursuant to Subsection G of § 16.1-260 of the Code of Virginia; - Students removed from class in accordance with Hampton City Schools' Policy JG; - Students with a similar placement from another school division; - Students returning from juvenile correctional centers, juvenile detention, jail, or other residential programs; - Students found to have committed a serious offense or repeated offenses in violation of School Board policies; - Students on long-term suspension or expulsion.
+- Students charged (charged means a petition or warrant has been filed or is pending against the student) with an offense relating to the Commonwealth's laws, or a violation of School Board policies on weapons, alcohol, drugs, or intentional injury to another person; - Students found guilty or not innocent of an offense relating to the Commonwealth's laws on weapons , alcohol or drugs, or of a crime that resulted in or could have resulted in injury to others, or for which the disposition ordered by a court is required to be disclosed to the Superintendent/designee pursuant to Subsection G of § 16.1-260 of the Code of Virginia; - Students with charges that have not concluded in a final disposition.
+This includes but is not limited to finding under advisement, withhold finding or any other status in which final disposition has been deferred; - Students removed from class in accordance with Hampton City Schools' Policy JG; - Students with a similar placement from another school division; - Students returning from juvenile correctional centers, juvenile detention, jail, or other residential programs; - Students found to have committed a serious offense or repeated offenses in violation of School Board policies; - Students on long-term suspension or expulsion.